-Using the most current CRC° Test Specifications, the testing agency constructs and assembles the test form for the CRC° Examination.
-The CRC° exam consists of 175 operational test items and 25 pilot items.
+Using the most current CRC® Test Specifications, the testing agency constructs and assembles the test form for the CRC® Examination.
+The CRC® exam consists of 175 operational test items and 25 pilot items.
 The draft exam is produced in content category order and is constructed to meet test specification guidelines established by the testing agency and InFRE.
-The testing agency produces the examination in draft form for review by the CRC° Exam Committee during the exam construction meeting.
-CRC° Exam Committee members are selected to represent a variety of practice settings, areas of expertise, geographic locations, and other demographic factors so that there is no undue influence by committee members representing a particular group of Candidates.
-Each CRC° Exam Committee member must sign and adhere to the InFRE Confidentiality & Conflict of Interest Agreement (Exhibit C).
+The testing agency produces the examination in draft form for review by the CRC® Exam Committee during the exam construction meeting.
+CRC® Exam Committee members are currently certified, actively practicing, and selected to represent characteristics of the population to be certified including a variety of practice settings, areas of expertise, geographic locations, and other demographic factors so that there is no undue influence by committee members representing any particular group.
+Stakeholders represented as members on the CRC® Exam Committee may include but are not limited to independent financial advisors, captive financial advisors, public sector retirement plan counselors, retirement plan providers, retirement industry consultants.
+Each CRC® Exam Committee member must sign and adhere to the InFRE Confidentiality & Conflict of Interest Agreement (Exhibit C).